JeroenBeemster/ESP8266-Blink/README.md

 # ESP8266-Blink
-Blink, simple example for native ESP8266 with explenation for developers currently using the Arduino environment
+Blink, simple example for native ESP8266 with explanation for developers currently using the Arduino environment This will be part of an instructable.